Is Genuine Leather a Real Leather? Quality, Durability, and More

 If you want long-lasting, premium leather, investing in full-grain or top-grain leather is the smarter choice!

-Not all real leather is created equal.
-Genuine leather sits at the lower end of the quality scale, while full-grain and top-grain leather are the gold standards.
-The key difference?
-Durability, texture, and how they age over time.
+Not all real leather performs the same.
+Genuine leather sits in the lower tier, while full-grain and top-grain leather are considered higher quality.
+The difference shows in durability, feel, and how the material ages over time.

 Many shoppers assume genuine leather means top quality, but that’s far from the truth.
 Let’s clear up some common misconceptions so you can shop smarter.